-If you’re a foreigner living in Japan or who has come to Japan looking for a full or part-time job,
+If you’re a foreigner living in Japan or who have come to Japan looking for a full or part-time job,

 here are some “Qualifications” to keep in mind when applying.

 As certain positions in Japan require specific qualifications, if you can get them beforehand you will find yourself more competitive and with more options when job hunting.

 The following are 5 qualifications that are highly recommended to get before job hunting in Japan: JPLT, TOEIC, Bookkeeping, Driver’s license and Translation.

 This qualification is for all non-native Japanese speakers.

 JLPT proficiency is by far the most widely recognized certification of Japanese-language ability.
 The test consists of 4 sections: Vocabulary and Grammar (Language Knowledge), as well as Reading Comprehension and Listening Comprehension.

 The levels range from N1 to N5 for this qualification, with N5 being the easiest and N1 the most difficult.
 A full score is 180 points, and the passing scores for each level vary as follows: